learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 - Define the basic `while` structure
 - Write an infinite loop
-- Use Control-C to break out of an infinite loop
+- Using Control-C to break out of an infinite loop
 - Terminate a `while` loop naturally
 - Learn about operators used to increment/decrement
 - Use a `do...while` loop